ManticoreGamesInc/platform-documentation/src/core_api.md

 | -------- | ----------- | ----------- | ---- |
 | `context` | table | Returns the table containing any non-local variables and functions created by the script.
 This can be used to call (or overwrite!) functions on another script. | Read-Only |

 !!!
-Note
-While not technically a property, a script can access itself using the `script` variable.
+Note "While not technically a property, a script can access itself using the `script` variable."

 ### SpotLight